Are You Keeping People Away with Your Body Language? 10 Tips to Improve Your Body Language

 Upon realizing this, it was clear what I had to do—to let go of my subconscious, separation beliefs, and to convert them into oneness beliefs.
 While I had already embraced the oneness mindset at the conscious level, apparently I still had subconscious separation beliefs, which gave rise to my reclusive body language.

-For more about the separation mindset and why it’s detrimental to forming meaningful social connections, read: The Secret To Meaningful, Fulfilling Social Relationships (How To Remove Social Anxiety From Your Life)
+For more about the separation mindset and why it’s detrimental to forming meaningful social connections, read: The Secret To Meaningful, Fulfilling Social Relationships (How To Remove Social Anxiety)

 Embodying a More Open Body Language